 WATCH: Pink Dot 11’s campaign video

-While LGBTQ individuals are not persecuted or subject to overt violence and murder in Singapore, unlike in several other countries where homosexuality in particular likewise remains illegal, mere tolerance from the cisgender and heterosexual majority towards LGBTQ persons does not necessarily indicate the absence of discrimination, as suggested by Paerin Choa, a spokesperson for Pink Dot SG.
+While LGBT individuals are not persecuted or subject to overt violence and murder in Singapore, unlike in several other countries where homosexuality in particular likewise remains illegal, mere tolerance from the cisgender and heterosexual majority towards LGBT persons does not necessarily indicate the absence of discrimination, as suggested by Paerin Choa, a spokesperson for Pink Dot SG.

 “Discrimination comes in many forms.
 Being denied rights, receiving unequal treatment, and being left behind yet again with the latest legal reforms – these are what LGBTQ people in Singapore are dealing with,” said Mr Choa, who is a lawyer by profession.

 “Discrimination happens everyday, in our homes, in our schools and at our workplaces.
 Many in our society remain ignorant to the hurt they are causing their LGBTQ friends and family members.